 Pushcart Prize nominee, 2015 (parts I and II)

 “Stunning, extraordinary and highly accomplished.
-This is the sort of work that people will be talking about in the future as a key work of Canadian literature.”-Emily Cargan
+This is the sort of work that people will be talking about in the future as a key work of Canadian literature.”-Emily Cargan, writer, researcher, and educator

 In this experimental long poem, S/tick editor Sarah-Jean Krahn–otherwise known as “A Crotchety Robber”–responds to the quintessential prairie poetry in which women are tools to help men find themselves, set out by Robert Kroetsch in Seed Catalogue.
 Sarah-Jean shows how the violent colonization of a land now widely known as Canada has resulted in some very important people gone missing–women, and especially Indigenous women.
 Women have been brutally disappeared not only from the landscape but also from literature.
 Indigenous cultures have been all but decimated, though their spirit now haunts the hypermasculine culture that intended to defeat them.
 Meanwhile, the accompanying degradation of Alberta’s natural beauty by industrial forces that choose to remain ignorant gnaws at the insides of those who remain.